Milwaukee Urban Gardens

 Urban gardens provide access to fruits and vegetables in neighborhoods where poorly stocked corner stores and fast food outlets are plentiful and sources of fresh, local produce are few and far between.
 They promote healthful eating and contribute to public health improvements in communities struggling with high rates of obesity and nutrition-related chronic disease, and increase food security by providing inner city residents with sources of affordable, locally grown and controlled food.
 But urban gardens grow much more than food: they also cultivate community and help advance racial and economic justice in historically disinvested neighborhoods.

-To witness the many benefits of urban gardens in action, one need look no further than the Milwaukee Urban Gardens (MUG) program.
-Founded in 2000 by a group of inner-city residents who lost their gardening space to developers, MUG advocates for the long-term protection of community gardens and neighborhood green space in urban Milwaukee.
-As a land trust, MUG acquires vacant or derelict City-owned properties to preserve them from development and transform them into community gardens.
-In 2013, MUG merged with Groundwork Milwaukee, which now operates the program.
-What began with just five gardens in 2000 has evolved into a trusted name in urban agriculture in Milwaukee, leasing over 90 vacant lots on behalf of community groups across the city.
-MUG builds partnerships around local food production and food security and provides leadership, education, policy analysis, and project development support for the City of Milwaukee’s thriving community-based food system.
+To see the benefits of urban gardens in action, one needs to look no further than the Milwaukee Grows Garden Network (MKE Grows).
+Founded in 2000 as Milwukee Urban Gardens (MUG), the group works to remove barriers and coordinate resources that lead to improved access to sustainable and equitable community gardening for all Milwaukee residents.
+In 2013, MKE Grows merged with Groundwork Milwaukee.
+What began with just five gardens in 2000 has evolved into a network of over 80 community gardens across the city.
+MKE Grows builds partnerships around local food production and food security and provides leadership, education, policy analysis, and project development support for the City of Milwaukee’s thriving community-based food system.

-Located throughout some of Milwaukee’s poorest and most disinvested neighborhoods, MUG gardens are organized and run by residents of all ages, races, and ethnic backgrounds.
-Through MUG, residents have transformed empty lots into community gardens, pocket parks, art installations, orchards, outdoor classroom and meeting spaces, memorials to victims of neighborhood gun violence, and much more.
-As MUG Program Director Antoine Carter explains, “The people in the neighborhood know what’s missing.
-When we work with a neighborhood, we never go in and say, ‘This is what we want to do.’
-We listen and try to incorporate what they view as important into any plans.”
+Located primarily on city-owned vacant lots throughout Milwaukee’s poorest and most disinvested neighborhoods, MKE Grows gardens are organized and run by residents of all ages, races, and ethnic backgrounds.
+Through MKE Grows, residents have transformed empty lots into community gardens, pocket parks, art installations, orchards, outdoor classroom and meeting spaces, memorials to victims of neighborhood gun violence, and much more.
+In 2021, Groundwork Milwaukee began piloting Health Hubs within their community garden network.
+Community growers at participating sites l take part in 15 workshops focuses on preparing and preserving fresh foods from the garden and have the opportunity to work with a Community Health Worker to support accessing additional health resources.

 - growing healthy food for residents to harvest;